Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

-If you’re considering a career as a Licensed Vocational Nurse (LVN), and you’re curious about the benefits and requirements that go along with it, this article should serve as a great resource for you.
+If you’re considering a career as a Licensed Vocational Nurse (LVN), and you’re curious about the benefits and requirements that go along with it, this article is a great resource.
 Below you’ll find a wealth of information about how to start your LVN career.

 The vocational nursing profession offers numerous benefits, including job stability, varying specialties, and personal fulfillment.
 If you’re interested in helping others, then you might find your calling as an LVN.
 Without a doubt, vocational nurses are pillars of strength in the healthcare community.

 A Licensed Vocational Nurse provides patients with quality care and works under the supervision of a Registered Nurse (RN).
 They perform numerous clinical tasks while assisting patients in hospitals, medical offices, long-term care facilities, convalescent homes, surgical centers, and other settings.

 Licensed Vocational Nurses, or LVNs, assist in the medical care of patients under the direction of doctors and registered nurses.
 They care for people who are sick, injured, convalescent, or disabled.
 LVNs often have more contact with patients than any other member of the healthcare team.

 While duties vary depending on the location and employer, the LVN job description typically includes the following:

 - Report adverse reactions to medication or treatment

 - Gather information from patients, including their health history and how they are currently feeling

 - Start intravenous fluids